KurtJF/frontend-mentor/nft-card/README.md

 - CSS transitions
 - CSS positions and when to properly use them
-- Inset property [first time using it on this challenge]
+- Inset property and opacity (first time using it on this challenge)

 ### Useful resources